DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-05-13-showing-providers-the-funding-they-receive.md

 ### Payment profile

 The main thing we did with this information was remove the historic predictions and make it explicit which payments had been made and which were predicted.
-To make it clear which payments have been made and which are predicted, we made two tables and each month the number of paid months increases and the predictions decreases.
+To do this we made two tables and each month the number of paid months increases and the number of predicted months decreases.

 Research showed that no one found the history of predicted payments necessary, so we removed them.